Hiking Dog Mountain Trail: Everything you need to know

 Hiking Dog Mountain, Washington State, USA

-This view attracts thousands of visitors hiking to the summit of Dog Mountain in Washington State.
+This view draws thousands of hikers to Dog Mountain in Washington State.

 #2 Permits, parking & fees

-During peak wildflower season permits are required.
-In 2024, permits are required on weekends (Saturday and Sunday) between April 27 and June 16, including Memorial Day, May 27th.
+During peak wildflower season, permits are required.
+In 2026, you need to get a permit through the Dog Mountain Trail System for weekends (Saturday and Sunday) between April 11 and June 7, including Memorial Day, May 25.
 You need to obtain one permit per vehicle through Recreation.gov and pay the non-refundable $2 reservation fee.

 Parking at Dog Mountain Trailhead